Terms & conditions

 (b) be free from material defects in design, material and workmanship; and

-(c) be of satisfactory quality (within the meaning of the Sale of Goods Act 1979).
+(c) of satisfactory quality (as defined by the Sale of Goods Act 1979).

-(a) the Customer gives notice in writing to the Supplier during the Warranty Period within a reasonable time of discovery that some or all of the Straight my teeth Goods do not comply with the warranty set out in clause 6.5;
+(a) During the warranty period, the customer will notify the supplier in writing within a reasonable period of time that some or all of the Straight my teeth products listed in section are not available 6.5 comply with the stated guarantee;

-(b) the Supplier is given a reasonable opportunity of examining such Straight my teeth Goods; and
+(b) the supplier is given a reasonable opportunity to examine such straight my teeth goods; and

-the Supplier shall repair or replace the defective Straight my teeth Goods.
-Whilst the Supplier will deal with any Customer’s notice within a reasonable time period, the Customer accepts that the involvement of the Supplier’s insurers may delay resolution of its claim.
+The supplier repairs or replaces the defective Straight my teeth goods.
+The supplier will deal with a message from the customer within a reasonable period of time, but accepts that the involvement of the supplier’s insurers can delay the clarification of his claim.

-(b) the defect arises because the Customer failed to follow the Supplier’s oral or written instructions as to the storage, commissioning, installation, use and maintenance of the Straight my teeth Goods or (if there are none) good trade practice regarding the same;
+(b) The defect arises because the customer has not followed the oral or written instructions of the supplier regarding storage, commissioning, installation, use and maintenance of the Straight my teeth Goods or (if there are none) good trading practices related to the same;

-(d) the Customer alters or repairs such Straight my teeth Goods without the written consent of the Supplier;
+(d) the customer changes or repairs such Straight my teeth goods without the written consent of the supplier;

-(e) the defect arises as a result of fair wear and tear, willful damage, negligence, or abnormal storage or working conditions; or
+(e) the defect arises due to normal wear and tear, intentional damage, negligence or abnormal storage or working conditions; or

 7. Title & Risk

-7.1 The risk in the Goods shall pass to the Customer upon completion of delivery. to the customer at the point when the carrier takes possession of the goods
+7.1 The risk of the goods passes to the customer upon completion of the delivery. to the customer at the point where the carrier takes possession of the goods

-7.3 Until title to the Goods has passed to the Customer, the Customer shall:
+7.3 Until ownership of the goods has passed to the customer, the customer has:

-(d) notify the Supplier immediately if it becomes subject to any of the events listed in clause 9.2; and
+(d) notify the supplier immediately if any of the events listed in Section 9.2 occur; and; and

-7.4 Subject to clause 7.5, the Customer may resell or use the Goods in the ordinary course of its business (but not otherwise) before the Supplier receives payment for the Goods.
-However, if the Customer resells the Goods before that time:
+7.4 Subject to clause 7.5, the customer can resell or use the goods in the normal course of business (but not otherwise) before the supplier receives payment for the goods.
+However, if the customer resells the goods before this time, the following applies:

-(a) the Customer’s right to resell the Goods or use them in the ordinary course of its business ceases immediately; and
+(a) the customer’s right to resell the goods or use them in the normal course of business expires immediately; and

-(i) require the Customer to deliver up all Goods in its possession which have not been resold, or irrevocably incorporated into another product; and
+(i) request the customer to deliver all goods in his possession that have not been resold or irrevocably incorporated into another product; and

-(ii) if the Customer fails to do so promptly, enter any premises of the Customer or of any third party where the Goods are stored in order to recover them.
+(ii) If the customer does not do this immediately, enter the premises of the customer or a third party where the goods are stored in order to recover them.